GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 This will execute the pipeline using the chosen template on Vertex AI, namely it will:

 1. Compile the pipeline using the Kubeflow Pipelines SDK
-1. Copy the `assets` folders to Cloud Storage
 1. Trigger the pipeline with the help of `pipelines/trigger/main.py`

 To avoid resource conflicts when running pipelines concurrently in the same Google Cloud project with multiple developers, populate the `RESOURCE_SUFFIX` environment variable in your `env.sh` file.
 This will append your defined suffix to Google resources and ensure each developer's resources remain unique and separate, preventing unintentional overwriting.